+--decode build attributes.

+--text.

---decode\build\attributes. --text.
-ELF for the ARM Architecture.
-Run-time ABI for the ARM Architecture.
+Run-time ABI for the Arm Architecture.

-11.94 --overlay\veneers
+11.94 --overlay veneers

-When using the automatic overlay mechanism, causes armlink to redirect calls between overlays to a veneer.
+when using the automatic overlay mechanism, causes armlink to redirect calls between overlays to a veneer.
 The veneer allows an overlay manager to unload and load the correct overlays.

-You must use this option if your scatter file includes execution regions with AUTO\OVERLAY attribute assigned to them.
+Note You must use this option if your scatter file includes execution regions with AUTO_OVERLAY attribute assigned to them.